animal-tree/Writing-stuff/BadStuff46-quantum-relativity.md

 Later, collisions can be extended to create waves of multiple sampled velocity, which get truncated based on number of subsequent interactions, to facilitate long-term non-local trajectory differentiability A.K.A. wave-particle duality and entanglement, as observed in double-slit experiments.

 We will use this as a precursor to begin to understand by analogy the singularizing process of consciousness from lower-level collision qualia.

+In all likelihood, the base-level collision rules will be much simpler than the full scope of what the neural network can learn, due to expected symmetries like conservation of linear and angular velocity (and perhaps spin) emerging to create simpler, more efficient computations, that perhaps give rise to expected conservation laws as pertaining to momenta and energy.